College of Medicine & Sagore Dutta Hospital: Admission

 Admission to the MBBS course was undertaken by W.B.M.C.C..
 Earlier, admission was according to the rank list of the West Bengal Joint Entrance Examination (WBJEE) and All India Pre Medical Test (AIPMT), the latter accounting for 15% of the seats.
 The admission of the 2013 batch and all batches from 2017 onwards is now based on the National Eligibility cum Entrance Test (Undergraduate) (NEET-UG) rank list.

-Admission to Diploma courses is undertaken by S.M.F.W.B. according to marks obtained in Physics, Chemistry and Biology.
+Admission to Diploma courses is undertaken by S.M.F.W.B. according to marks obtained in Physics, Chemistry and Biology in SMFWBEE.

 Admission to the Post Graduate courses are based on NEET-PG rank list.

 Departments

 The following departments are present in the medical college: